-In the wake of multiculturalism and with the emergence of post-sovereign nations, questions have been asked about the on-going colonialism of the object.
+In the wake of multiculturalism and with the emergence of post-independence sovereign nations, questions have been asked about the on-going colonialism of the object.
 Issues of repatriation and demands for different kinds of histories (and historians) have highlighted the complicity of the museum in the structures of imperialism.
 The Victoria and Albert Museum is currently considering returning (on long loan) the Maqdala treasures which were looted from Ethiopia in 1868 by British troops.
 Similarly, the British Museum has explored this idea in relation to the Benin Bronzes and their return to Nigeria.
-A lack of diversity within both visitor demographics and amongst museum staff had led to calls for museums to ‘decolonise’ in order to relevan for the twenty-first century audiences.
+A lack of diversity within both visitor demographics and amongst museum staff had led to calls for museums to ‘decolonise’ in order to maintain relevance for their twenty-first century audiences.
 As with any perceived break with tradition, moves to make the museum a more inclusive space have met with claims that these institutions are pandering to political correctness.
-In 2015 the far-right website Breitbart published an article by Liam Deacon ‘History rewritten: Museum conducts politically correct purge of art’ in relation to the Rijksmuseum’s decision to change racial terms like ‘Negro’.
+In 2015 the far-right website Breitbart published an article by Liam Deacon ‘History rewritten: Museum conducts politically correct purge of art’ in relation to the Rijksmuseum’s decision to change its labelling to remove racial terms like ‘Negro’.
 The article criticised the International Council of Museums for endorsing the move and suggested that ‘scores of works have already been altered here in the UK.’
 Despite the claim that the museum was rewriting history, the project entitled ‘Adjustment of Colonial Terminology’ did in fact retain a reference to the original wording on its online catalogue in order to provide additional historical context for the works.
-The attempt to make the museum a space in which colonial power – whether through language or representation – is challenged and discussed was rejected outright by Deacon who denounced the initiative as a ‘purge’.
-This deliberate stoking of anxieties around the destruction of history and heritage is one strand of a cultural strategy which has weaponised restorative nostalgia as part of a wider political project to empower the far right in both Europe and America.n the 23 April 2018the Daily Mail published an article about a series of art history tours which have place in London across a range of including the Victoria and Albert Museum, the National Maritime Museum, the British Museum, and the National Gallery.
-The ‘Uncomfortable Art’ are run by independent guide Alice Proctor places her intervention within the context of ‘a country that’s repeatedly failed to come to terms with its colonial past, led by politicians who seem to think the past is the future.’ tours aim to ‘resist triumphalist nostalgia with art history’ in order to ‘unravel the role colonialism played in shaping and funding these collections’ Proctor rebrand some of Britain’s most iconic national figures including Elizabeth I, Admiral Nelson and James Cook as slavers, thieves, invaders and white supremacists.
+The attempt to make the museum a space in which colonial power – whether through language or representation – is challenged and discussed, was rejected outright by Deacon who denounced the initiative as a ‘purge’.
+This deliberate stoking of anxieties around the destruction of history and heritage is one strand of a cultural strategy which has weaponised restorative nostalgia as part of a wider political project to empower the far right in both Europe and America.

+It is not just more extreme websites like Breitbart that fan the flames of cultural tension On the 23 April 2018, the Daily Mail published an article about a series of art history tours which have taken place in London across a range of institutions including the Victoria and Albert Museum, the National Maritime Museum, the British Museum, and the National Gallery.
+The ‘Uncomfortable Art’ tours are run by independent guide Alice Proctor who places her intervention within the context of ‘a country that’s repeatedly failed to come to terms with its colonial past, led by politicians who seem to think the past is the future.’
+The tours aim to ‘resist triumphalist nostalgia with art history’ in order to ‘unravel the role colonialism played in shaping and funding these collections’ Proctor’s promotional images rebrand some of Britain’s most iconic national figures including Elizabeth I, Admiral Nelson and James Cook as slavers, thieves, invaders and white supremacists.
 In reference to the controversial provenance of some of the nation’s collections, those attending her tours are encouraged to wear badges emblazoned with the phrase ‘Wear it like you stole it’.
 Her approach to negotiating the politics of empire within the museum is uncompromising in its critique of both the imperial past and the role that cultural institutions have played, and continue to play, in representing it.